Local most-probable routes and classic-quantum correspondence in strong-field two-dimensional tunneling ionization: Theory methods

 For a sufficiently high intensity and low frequency of the laser field, the temporal integration in Eq.
 (3) can be evaluated by the saddle-point method \cite{Lewenstein1995,Figueira2002}, in which the solutions satisfy the stationary action equation

 Physically, Eq.
 (7) ensures the conservation of energy at the saddle-point time $t'_s$.
 For $I_p>0$, Eq.
-(7) has only complex solutions $t'_s=t'_{sr}+it'_{si}$, where the real part $t'_{sr}$ has been interpreted as the ionization time and the imaginary $t'_{si}$ can be considered as the tunneling time \cite{Lewenstein1994, Salieres2001}.
+(7) has only complex solutions $t'_s=t'_{sr}+it'_{si}$.
+The real part $t'_{sr}$ has been interpreted as the ionization time and the imaginary $t'_{si}$ can be considered as the tunneling time \cite{Lewenstein1994, Salieres2001}.
 Using the solutions of Eq.
 (7), the transition amplitude of Eq.
-(3) is then approximated by
+(3) can be rewritten as

 where $F(\mathbf{p},t'_s)=\sqrt{\frac{2\pi i}{\partial^2 S(\mathbf{p},t'_s)/ \partial {t'_s}^2}}{\mathbf{E}(t'_s)}\cdot\textbf{d}_{\textrm{a}}[\mathbf{p}+\mathbf{A}(t'_s)]$.
 The index $s$ runs over the relevant saddle points, which are also termed as electron trajectories or quantum orbits.
 In quantum mechanics, Eq.
 (8) corresponds to the coherent superposition of contributions from all relevant quantum orbits that lead to the same asymptotic momentum $\mathbf{p}$.